Samkiroko/TNW-responsive-design/README.md

 # TNW-responsive-design

-This project is a clone of tnm website, as a course work it was intend to demonstrate how to create a mobile resposive website.
+This project is a clone of tnw website, as a course work it was intend to demonstrate how to create a mobile resposive website.

 ![image](https://user-images.githubusercontent.com/43377799/72096563-83703280-332b-11ea-93cd-e412421be92c.png)